vlad-ko/cakephp-habtamable-behavior/README.md

 >
 > Very simple to use:
 >
-> Using our example above, in the Location model, all you need to do is to add
+> Using our example above, in the Location model, all you need to do is to add:
 > *public $actsAs = array('Habtamable');*
 >
 > The above presumes that in the Location model definition you have:
 > *public $hasAndBelongsToMany = array('Address');*
 >
 > The rest is taken care of for you.